Housing and Residence Life

 (212) 799-5000, ext 7400

-- Complete the online Housing Application for the 2017-2018 Academic Year.
+To complete this process, complete the Housing Application for the 2018-2019 Academic Year.
 If you require a paper copy of this application, please contact the Office of Residence Life directly at email@example.com.

-Please note that your application is not considered complete and will not be processed until the deposit has been received.
+Please note that your application is not considered complete and will not be processed until the housing reservation has been received.

 Questions?
 Please call or email the Office of Residence Life: (212) 769-7400 or firstname.lastname@example.org.

-After a student’s first year of school, on-campus housing is not guaranteed.
+After a student’s first year of school, on-campus housing is not required but is available on a first-come, first-served basis.
 Students who wish to live in the residence hall beyond their first year must participate in the Housing Selection process.
-Detailed information about Housing Selection is sent to all resident students in late February or early March.
-Students must pay a housing deposit and submit a housing application to enter the Housing Selection process.
-The room selection process for the following academic year is held during the first week of May.
+Detailed information about Housing Selection was sent to all students on March 22, 2018.
+Students must pay a housing reservation ($150 cash or check to the Office of Student Accounts) and submit a housing application via WebAdvisor to enter the Housing Selection process.
+The room selection process for the following academic year is held during mid-April.
 The remaining spaces are then assigned to new students.
-Current resident students usually take the majority or all of the single rooms.

 Foundations programs give Juilliard students learning experiences that complement their academic curriculum and professional experiences.
 Students who attend at least one program from each of the four Foundations domains are given preferential placement in the housing selection process for the following academic year.